jeeliz/jetsonjs/README.md

 <script src='auto/settings.js'></script>
 <script src='auto/JetsonJSClient.js'></script>
 ```
 You can take a look at [/client/apps/sampleApp/](/client/apps/sampleApp/) to get an example.
-These scripts are prefixed by `auto/` because they are automatically copied into `<app path>/auto/` when the nodeJS server is launched.
+These scripts are prefixed by `auto/` because they are automatically hosted as `<app path>/auto/` when the nodeJS server is launched.
 After the loading of the page you should initialize `JETSONJSCLIENT` with :

 ```javascript
 JETSONJSCLIENT.init({